accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 December 15, 2024 3 min read

-When it comes to outdoor sports, a quality jacket can make all the difference between comfort and misery.
-Whether you’re hiking, skiing, climbing, running, climbing, or simply out and about nature, a jacket serves as your first line of defense against the elements.
+When it comes to spending time outdoors, a good jacket makes all the difference.
+No matter your sport or goal, a jacket serves as your first line of defense against the elements.

-That said, there are a LOT of jackets out there, in different styles, materials, weights, and weather proofness.
+That said, there are a LOT of jackets out there, in different styles, materials, weights, and water proofness.
 How do you know which is best for you?
 We put together this guide to help you sort out what jacket you need and when you should whip it out.

 Keep in mind that these jackets can be ridiculously expensive, and buying a ski jacket, rain jacket, puffy, light puffy, and a wind jacket new can easily mean you run up a tab of $2,000 or more.
 What’s the solution?
 Qualityused gear in Durango from Durango Outdoor Exchange.